 Third, Cam Pro comes with a feature called August HindSight.
 This feature is related to video recording, so a cloud storage subscription is required.
 With HindSight, instead of starting the recording after an event occurs, August goes back a few seconds and includes a clip of the person approaching.
 This way, you’ll get to see the entire story.

 The August Doorbell Cam Pro is available for $199.
 However, we’ve seen the new doorbell sell for as low as $140.00.

 August also recently updated their cloud offering for Doorbell Cam.
 They’ve launched a free cloud service tier, which enables users to store videos in the cloud without paying a monthly fee.
 The catch is that videos only stay in the cloud for 24 hours.
 The paid tier has remained the same.
 It costs $4.99 per month and includes 30 days of cloud storage.

-August has launched a new video doorbell: August View.
+August had launched a new video doorbell, August View, in April 2019.
 On paper, it looks like the best doorbell they’ve launched thus far.
 For one, it actually looks like a video doorbell, unlike the square-shaped Doorbell Cam and Cam Pro.
 It’s also slimmer and has interchangeable faceplates.

 Looks aside, August View is the first battery-powered doorbell made by August.
 Because it’s wireless, it’s a viable option for renters and homes that have wiring setups that are not compatible with wired August doorbells.
 However, View won’t connect to your existing chime so you’ll need to use the included indoor chime.
 According to August, August View has a rated battery life of 3 to 6 months, depending on usage and other external factors.
 When the battery is low, it will send you an alert.
 Charging the battery should be a semi-simple process as August has built the doorbell with a removable battery pack.
 Instead of removing the doorbell and charging it indoors, you can simply remove the battery.
 Extra battery packs are available for purchase.